ijl/orjson/README.md

 b'{"A":3,"a":1,"\xc3\xa4":2}'
 ```

-This is the same sorting behavior as the standard library, rapidjson,
+This is the same sorting behavior as the standard library.
-simplejson, and ujson.

 `dataclass` also serialize as maps but this has no effect on them.